peoy/shortstories/template.md

-# Story name, by yourname.
+# Story name, by your name.

 ## chapter 1
 Feel free to use another template